GHarishRA2111026010284/portfolio/README.md

 # HTML/CSS Portfolio Readme

 ## Description
 This repository contains the source code for a simple HTML/CSS portfolio website.
 It can be used as a starting point to showcase your work, skills, and achievements.
-The portfolio is designed using HTML for structuring the content and CSS for styling.
+The portfolio is designed using HTML for structuring the content and CSS for styling the portfolio.

 ## Table of Contents
 - [Features](#features)